jackalyst/shuffle.js/readme.md

 shuffle(array, test_callback);
 ```

-The default amount of attempts the shuffle makes is 3 before giving up and moving onto the next param.
+The default amount of attempts the shuffle makes is 3 before giving up and moving onto the next value.
 Depending on your usage you may want to change it to less or more.
 0 will cause it to attempt and infinite amount of times, this however is not recommended.

 ```JavaScript
 function test_callback(n, element) {